Raviolien/free-genai-bootcamp-2025/0_preweek/sentence_constructor_new/prompt.md

 ## Step "Initiate"
 Student input: a sentence in English
 Teacher output:
-- Vocabulary table with columns: English | French
+- Vocabulary table, see specifications in section Vocabulary table
 - Sentence structure
 - Up to five clues to guide the student